Novel constraints on fifth forces and ultralight dark sector with asteroidal data: Light particles and orbital precessions

-Examples to which our study can be applied include gauged $U(1)_B$~\cite{Carone:1994aa, FileviezPerez:2010gw}, $U(1)_{B-L}$~\cite{Mohapatra:1980qe}, $L_{\mu}-L_{e, \tau}$~\cite{Foot:1990mn, He:1991qd,Escudero:2019gzq}, and baryon-coupled scalar \cite{Blinov:2018vgc,Sibiryakov:2020eir,Izaguirre:2014cza,Pospelov:2017kep} models.
-The Yukawa potential associated to the light mediator is: where $g$ and $m$ are the coupling strength and mediator mass respectively.
-For illustrative purposes, we shall focus on the mediator being either a gauged $U(1)_B$ dark photon or an ultralight scalar coupled to baryon number.
+where + corresponds to attractive and - corresponds to repulsive force under this notation, and $g$ is the coupling strength.
+For a BSM boson, the mediator mass $m\equiv \hbar c/\lambda$.
+For illustrative purposes, we shall focus on the mediator being either a gauged $U(1)_B$ dark photon or an ultralight scalar coupled to the baryon number.
 The coupling is given by $g=g_{\phi, A'}$ for either a scalar ($\phi$) or vector ($A'$) mediator, whose mass is $m = m_{\phi,A'}$.
+Moreover, $Q_\ast \equiv M_\ast/m_p$ and $Q_\odot \equiv M_\odot/m_p$ are the celestial object and Sun total baryon numbers respectively, with $m_p$ the proton mass.
+The gauged $U(1)_B$ exhibits a chiral anomaly whose cancellation can be achieved, e.g., by introducing additional appropriately constrained particles~\cite{Dror:2017ehi,Dror:2017nsg} or invoking extra model building~\cite{Green:1984sg,Kaplan:1991dc,Pierce:2018xmy}.
 In this phenomenological study, we assume no self-interaction for the scalar.
-Moreover, $Q_\ast \equiv M_\ast/m_p$ and $Q_\odot \equiv M_\odot/m_p$ are the celestial object and Sun total baryon numbers respectively, with $m_p$ the proton mass.
-The gauged $U(1)_B$ has a chiral anomaly, and anomaly cancellation can be achieved for example by introducing additional particles~\cite{Dror:2017ehi,Dror:2017nsg}.
-This would result in additional phenomenological constraints, which can be alleviated considering more involved (e.g. composite) UV completions~\cite{Green:1984sg,Kaplan:1991dc,Pierce:2018xmy}.
-We focus on the asteroid phenomenology of these models and we emphasize again that our method is not limited to the $U(1)_B$ dark photon and baryon-coupled scalar mediators case studies.
+We focus on the asteroid phenomenology of these models and we emphasize again that our method is not limited to the $U(1)_B$ dark photon and scalar mediators case studies.
+For the scalar coupling, we take the Lagrangian to be $\mathcal{L_\phi} \subset (g_{\phi,p}\bar{p}p\:+\:g_{\phi,n} \bar{n}n\:+\:g_{\phi,e} \bar{e}e\:)\phi$, and consider two cases: Case (a) would have the same magnitude as the $U(1)_B$ coupling, modulo a different sign (attractive for scalar and repulsive for vectors), so $g_{\phi,p}=g_{\phi,n}$ and $g_{\phi,e}=0$.

-{\bf Method\;---} We specialize to asteroids being the celestial objects of interest.
-Our goal is to estimate the sensitivity reach for the coupling strength and mediator mass of a Yukawa-type fifth force, using the induced orbital precession.
-To this end, we focus on nine asteroids with precise radar and optical trajectory determinations, studied in detail in Ref.~\cite{Verma:2017ywb}.
-These asteroids are NEOs with $a \in [0.64,1.08]\,{\rm au}$ and $\mathsf{e} \in [0.48 - 0.90]$.